frober/pcf8583/README.md

+This is a fork from https://github.com/xoseperez/pcf8583

-This is my first fork, I will be, next time, upload my fixes for the timer.
+This is my first fork, I will be, next time, upload my fixes for the alarm timer.
 Please wait for the fixes, thank you for understanding.
+Is done...

+Changes:
+fix some Register for the alarm function new getAlarm()

+Todo:
+example for use the alarm function

 # PCF8583